dario-antonio-lassoni/db-carsharing/README.md

 The project's objective is to create a database designed to efficiently store and manage data supporting the functionalities of the information system of a large intelligent mobility company.
 Specifically, the company's clients can register on the company's website and interact to offer or use car sharing, car pooling, and ride sharing services.
 Following the original documentation, the data is divided within the database into six thematic areas:

-Registration area
+- Registration area
-Car sharing area
+- Car sharing area
-Car pooling area
+- Car pooling area
-Ride sharing area
+- Ride sharing area
-Social area
+- Social area
-Analytics area
+- Analytics area
-Based on this division, a glossary was created before designing the E-R diagram.
-The glossary includes the main terms, a brief description, synonyms found within the specifications, and any relevant links.

 For more details, see the [Relazione.pdf](https://github.com/dario-antonio-lassoni/db-carsharing/blob/main/Relazione.pdf) file (written in Italian).
 __________________________________________________________________________________________________________